Machine100/CatCollector/README.md

 State for the application is maintained within the application using a JSON string.
 The string is passed from lambda to lambda through the StepFunctions service.
 To facilitate transfer of data between the front and back ends, another state is maintained in a dynamoDB table.

-A graphical worldview is generated server-side and stored in S3 as a .png image.
+A graphical worldview is generated server-side and stored in S3 as a .png file.
 The graphic is then displayed to the user by the front end.

 Technologies used: Javascript, React, Lambda, Python, AWS Step Functions, S3, DynamoDB, IAM.